mrouhi13/thiswayyoufools/_posts/how-to-add-extra-fields-to-m2m-relations-in-django.md

 ---
 title: 'How to add extra fields to M2M relations in Django?'
-metaDescription: 'Customizing intermediary model for many-to-many relations in Django using the through attribute.'
+metaDescription: 'Customizing intermediary model for many-to-many relations in Django uses the through an attribute.'
-excerpt: 'In Django, if you need to create a many-to-many relation you must use `ManyToManyField` for this purpose and Django automatically generate an intermediary model and everything is okay.
-But what we do if we want to add extra fields to the intermediary model in Django?'
+excerpt: 'In Django, if you need to create a many-to-many relation, you must use `ManyToManyField` for this purpose and Django automatically generate an intermediary model, and everything is okay.
+But what do we do to add extra fields to the intermediary model in Django?'
 coverImage:
     file: '/assets/blog/how-to-add-extra-fields-to-m2m-relations-in-django/cover.jpg'
     sourceName: 'Unsplash'